EdwardDeaver/HackUpstate2020/README.md

 # Is the mail here yet

+index.py is the only script you need to run.
+The rest were just test functions.

 Uses TensorFlow + OpenCV to check if the Fedex or UPS truck is here, and sends me an email if it is.

 ENV File parameters